sysopcorner/docs/README.md

 https://github.com/toolswatch/vFeed - vFeed Framework is a CVE, CWE and OVAL Compatible naming scheme concept that provides extra structured detailed third-party references and technical characteristics for a CVE entry through an extensible XML/JSON schema

 https://keeweb.info/ - Free cross-platform password manager compatible with KeePass

+https://www.bro.org/ - Bro is a powerful network analysis framework that is much different from the typical IDS you may know.